lvyu-imech/PyVT/README.md

 ## miscellaneous
-issue might incur when install matplotlib with newer-version python; make sure to upgrade the pip to the lastest version;
+1. issue might occur when install matplotlib with newer-version python; make sure to upgrade the pip to the lastest version;
 I encountered issue with pip version 19.2.3; and resolved this issue with pip version 21.1.1

+2. issue might occur when loading PyQT on ubuntu since a required package component SIP is installed in a separate package folder.
+The solution is simply to copy SIP .so lib into the PyQT libs folder